Adolfi/ElementsOfAi-SoMeBuddy/README.md

 An interactive frontend allows users to tweak input (image/text) and get updated predictions instantly.

 ## How is it used
-SoMe Buddy is used by marketing and content teams as part of their campaign preparation workflow.
+SoMe Helper is used by marketing and content teams as part of their campaign preparation workflow.
 Before going live, users input a draft post and receive an estimated performance score, along with actionable tips to enhance it.
 The tool is designed to be intuitive, providing real-time feedback that supports both seasoned marketers and junior social media managers.

 ## Challenges
-SoMe Buddy doesn't solve all issues around social media success.
+SoMe Helper doesn't solve all issues around social media success.
 It can’t account for sudden trends, external events, or platform algorithm changes in real time.
 Data bias (e.g. limited campaign types or demographics) can affect prediction accuracy.
 Also, creative content may outperform predictions due to virality or novelty — something difficult to capture in historical data alone.

 ## What next
 Future development could include: